pepstock-org/Charba-Wiki/docs/defaults/DefaultsCharts.md

 | mode | [InteractionMode](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/enums/InteractionMode.html) | InteractionMode.NEAREST | Sets which elements appear in the tooltip.

 ## Hover

+The hover options are managing the ways how the datasets of the chart can change when hovered.

 The hover configuration is passed using the [Hover](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/options/Hover.html) object in the defaults one: